MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Type of algorithm or method</b> </summary>planning as inference on SIER and agent-based model to infer which policies are more likely to be effective given explicit constraints (such as threshold of infected population)</details>

 #### Additional information
-<details><summary> <b>Comment/issues</b> </summary>1) authors advocate for better policy choices through the use of existing probabilistic software tools  2) comparaison of SIER model with agent-based for this purpose 3) simple form of planning as inference to perform inference task in pre-existing stochastic epidemiological models </details>
+<details><summary> <b>Comment/issues</b> </summary>1) authors advocate for better policy choices through the use of existing probabilistic software tools  2) comparaison of SIER model with agent-based for this purpose 3) simple form of planning as inference to perform inference task in pre-existing stochastic epidemiological models </details></br>

-##Convex Recovery of Marked Spatio-Temporal Point Processes
+## Convex Recovery of Marked Spatio-Temporal Point Processes
 ### General information
 **Authors** : Anatoli Juditsky, Arkadi Nemirovski, Liyan Xie, Yao Xie</br>
 **Publication date** : 03/31</br>